grapa-dev/grapa/docs/TESTING.md

 - **✅ Completed**: 60% (Ripgrep parity, "o" feature, consolidation, documentation)
 - **🔄 In Progress**: 30% (Custom delimiters, option combinations)
-- **❌ Remaining**: 10% (Critical fixes for custom delimiters)
+- **❌ Remaining**: 10% (Critical fixes for custom delimiter issues)

 ### Recommendation

 The project has made **excellent progress** with 90% of the original requirements either completed or well underway.
 The remaining 10% consists of critical fixes for custom delimiter functionality, which are essential for full production readiness.
 The test suite is comprehensive and well-organized, providing a solid foundation for identifying and fixing the remaining issues.

-**Next step**: Focus on fixing the custom delimiter issues identified in the comprehensive combinations test, as these are blocking full functionality for mission-critical use cases.
+**Next step**: Focus on completing the option combination matrix testing to achieve 100% ripgrep parity and full production readiness.